ludviglundgren/qbittorrent-cli/README.md

   * `--category` - Add torrent to the specified category
   * `--tags` - Add tags to the torrent.
 Use multiple or comma-separate tags e.g. --tags linux,iso.
 Supported in 4.3.2+
   * `--ingore-rules` - Ignore rules set in config
-  * `--ul-limit` - Set torrent upload speed limit.
+  * `--limit-ul` - Set torrent upload speed limit.
 Unit in bytes/second
-  * `--dl-limit` - Set torrent download speed limit.
+  * `--limit-dl` - Set torrent download speed limit.
 Unit in bytes/second

 Add a new torrent to qBittorrent.